 Whereas:

 The Equipment Lessor is a company formed under the laws of Turkey engaged in the business of manufacturing certain FDC chemicals in Turkey.
-For the purpose of the aforementioned business, the Equipment Lessor operates a facility at manufacturing Tazula, Turkey.
+For the purpose of the aforementioned business, the Equipment Lessor operates a facility at manufacturing Tuzla, Turkey.

-The Equipment Lessee is a company formed under the laws of Turkey and constituted pursuant to a joint venture agreement between the Equipment Lessor and Pursan Pigment Urunleri SAN.
-Ve TIC A.S dated [•] (‘JV Agreement’), with the objective of producing, marketing and selling of textile dyes and chemicals in Turkey.
+The Equipment Lessee is a company formed under the laws of Turkey and constituted pursuant to a joint venture agreement between the Huntsman Tekstil Ürünleri Kimya ve Dış Ticaret Limited Şirketi and Pursan Pigment Urunleri SAN.
+Ve TIC A.S dated [•] (‘JV Agreement’), with the objective of inter alia producing textile dyes and chemicals at the production facilities at Ambarli and Corlu (Facilities).

-Under the JV Agreement, the Equipment Lessor is required to lease the equipment currently used at the Tazula facility to the Equipment Lessee.
-Therefore, the Equipment Lessee has agreed to take on lease the equipment specified in Schedule I (‘Equipment’) from the Equipment Lessor on the terms and conditions set out in this Agreement for their use at the Equipment Lessees Ambarli and Corlu Facility.
+The Equipment Lessee requires certain equipment for producing textile dyes and chemicals at the Facilities and the Equipment Lessor has agreed to lease the equipment specified in Schedule I (‘Equipment’) to the Equipment Lessee on the terms and conditions set out in this Agreement.

 Now, therefore, in consideration of the mutual promises and covenants herein, it has been agreed between the parties as follows: